 The time spent on site largely depends on the property type, overall size and general condition.
 A valuation inspection for mortgage lending purposes is a walk through of the property by an experienced professional.
 It can take anywhere from 15 minutes to an hour.

 This can depend on a number of contributing factors, such as availability of valuers, but our dedicated team, based in our Head Office in Hertfordshire, will ensure that your inspection will be carried out in a timely manner and make every best effort to accommodate both vendor and applicant.

 Our valuers obtain comparables from a variety of sources including Rightmove.
 We utilise a Surveyors Comparable Tool (SCT) to help source suitable comparable evidence to support an opinion of value.
-The tool, also provides a comprehensive collation of data including the sales history of a property, HMLR (HM Land Registry) data and maps.
-In addition to this, before the valuation is submitted, a series of checks are carried out to identify any discrepancies.
+The tool also provides a comprehensive collation of data including the sales history of a property, HMLR (HM Land Registry) data and maps.

 We carry out different types of surveys – get in touch either by calling us or completing the Quote Request form and we can discuss the best option for your circumstances.